Fake Post About Kid Shot At East High In Cheyenne Sparks Fear, Frustration

 September 26, 20243 min read

 Cheyenne police and Laramie County deputies responded to a report of a student who had a gun at East High School on Thursday, Sept.
 26, 2024.
-But the report turned out to be false and the incident was a "verbal altercation," the CPD reports.
+But the report turned out to be unfounded.
+An 18-year-old student was later charged with allegedly making the threat.

 Cheyenne police and Laramie County deputies responded to a report of a student who had a gun at East High School on Thursday, Sept.
 26, 2024.
-But the report turned out to be false and the incident was a "verbal altercation," the CPD reports.
+But the report turned out to be unfounded.
+An 18-year-old student was later charged with allegedly making the threat.
 (Greg Johnson, Cowboy State Daily)

 A fake social media post claiming a student had been shot at East High School in Cheyenne triggered local parents into a frenzy of fear and worry Thursday afternoon.